 Northwest University is a private higher learning institution that was established in 1934.
 NU maintains two campuses – one in Kirkland and another in Salem, Oregon, that serve about 1,710 students.
 Northwest University began as a bible school that was founded by the Assemblies of God.
 Northwest University is ranked among the top 20 regional colleges in the western U.S., according to US News.

 10. Olympic College

-Olympic College offers a wide array of nursing programs, from nursing assistant to a Bachelor of Science in Nursing degree (BSN) program.
+Olympic College offers a wide array of nursing programs, from nursing assistants to a Bachelor of Science in Nursing degree (BSN) program.
 Offering degrees recognized to be among the best nursing programs in Washington State, Olympic College also offers a Licensed Practical Nurse (LPN), an Associate Degree in Nursing (ADN with preparation for an RN degree), a Nursing Associate in Technical Arts (ATA) degree, and a transitional program that offers LPN’s the opportunity to train and prepare for their NCLEX-RN exam.

 Olympic College is a multiple-campus school that was established in 1946 as a junior college.
 The school’s campuses in Shelton, Poulsbo, and Bremerton serve nearly 13,000 students annually.
 Olympic College was named among ten finalists – a preeminent award for community colleges, in recognition of Olympic College’s academic performance and high achievement.

 Nursing Associate’s in Technical Arts (ATA) / Associate Degree in Nursing (ADN) (RN)

 Transition to Associate Degree in Nursing ATA (LPN TO RN)

 How Do I Choose a Nursing School in Washington State?